mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/10.Network Planning/50.Planning template/20.multi network/default.md

 1. Choose the "Deployment Mode"
 1. Choose the "Resource Allocation"

-After this you need to fill in the number of ESXi on premises and on the cloud.
+After this you need to fill in the number of ESXi on-premises and on the cloud.
 For VMware Cloud Director the number of nodes on the cloud is irrelevant and please fill in 1 here.

 The rest of the form requires you to fill in network configuration details like